An Abstract Model for Branch and Cut: Diminishing Cut Strength

-In the \SVBC model, the assumption of constant cut strength $\cbd$ implies that a tree with only cut nodes proving a bound $\targetbound$ has size $1+\ceil{\targetbound/\cbd}$, growing linearly with $\targetbound$.
-Meanwhile, the tree size to prove the same bound by only branch nodes is exponential in $\targetbound$.
-While \cref{ex:independent-set} illustrates that there exist cases where the constant cut strength assumption is satisfied, a more realistic setting would reflect the empirically-observed phenomenon of diminishing marginal bound improvements from cuts~\citep{balas2010enumerative,dey2022cutting}.
-In this section, we study tree size ($\HCf = \allones$) when cuts deteriorate in strength across rounds, for the special case that $\lbd = \rbd$.
-Let $H:\nonnegints \to \nonnegreals$ denote the $k$th harmonic number $H(k) \defeq \sum_{i=1}^k 1/i$.
-We define a model in which the total bound improvement by $k$ cuts is the $k$th harmonic number scaled by a constant parameter $\cbd$, so that the number of cuts needed to prove a bound $\targetbound$ grows exponentially in $\targetbound$.
-Thus, we have two exponential-time procedures (pure cutting and pure branching) that can work together to prove the target bound. \begin{definition}[Single Variable Branching with Worsening Cuts (\SVBWC)] A \bc tree is a {\em Single Variable Branching with Worsening Cuts (\SVBWC)} tree with parameters $\lrcw[\lbd,\rbd;\cutbd,\HCf]$, or $\svbwc$ tree, if the bound improvement value associated with each branch node is $(\lbd, \rbd)$, the bound improvement by cut node $k$ is $\cutbd / k$, and the \timefunction{} is $\HCf$. \end{definition} \Cref{lem:cutFirst} can be extended to this setting.
-Hence, without loss of generality, we only need to consider cut-and-branch trees, where all cuts are at the root.
+\Cref{lem:cutFirst} can be extended to this setting when $\HCf = \allones$.
+Hence, without loss of generality, we only need to consider cut-and-branch trees.

 When the bound improvement by each cut node is a constant $\cbd$, \cref{thm:SVBcutGood_lequalsr} shows that for any target $\targetbound$, at most $\rbd \depth^*$ of the bound (a constant independent of $\targetbound$) is proved by branching, and the rest by cutting.
 However, this is no longer true when cuts exhibit diminishing returns.
 The proof of \Cref{thm:SVBcutGood_lequalsr} hinges on \Cref{lem:svbc-opt-to-cut-layers}, from which we know that analyzing the optimal number of root-node cuts is equivalent to understanding the optimal depth of the branching component.
-As stated in \Cref{lem:minPossibility}, it continues to be sufficient to analyze the number of branching layers in the \SVBWC setting; the main difference is that we no longer have an exact analytical expression for the number of cuts such that the branching component has depth $\depth$, which requires us to find the minimum integer $k$ such that cuts prove a bound of $\targetbound - \depth \rbd$, i.e.,
+As \Cref{lem:minPossibility} will show, it continues to be sufficient to analyze the number of branching layers in the \SVBWC setting; the main difference is that we no longer have an exact analytical expression for the number of cuts such that the branching component has depth $\depth$, which requires us to find the minimum integer $k$ such that cuts prove a bound of $\targetbound - \depth \rbd$, i.e.,

 Define